adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 # This post
 I'm writing this post as a collection of my thoughts on the last year, and a reflection on the major things I've learned.
-The majority of my Haskell experience is in the form of writing code for webservers that talk to databases serve up APIs, although I am very interested in compilers and language research!
+The majority of my Haskell experience is in the form of writing code for web servers that talk to databases serve up APIs, although I am very interested in compilers and language research!

 ## Outline